gabalmat/simple-url-api/README.md

     ```

 ### Run Locally
-To run this API locally follow the steps below and please pay close attention to the assumptions:
+If you prefer to run this API locally, follow the steps below and please pay close attention to the assumptions:

 Assumptions:
  - This repo has been cloned locally